-A copy of the Draft Plan will be available for inspection and review at DSHA's offices during normal business hours, Monday through Friday, at 18 The Green, Dover and each Public Housing development beginning February 14, 2020.
-Mee The Plan will also be available on the DSHA website, www.destachousing.com beginning February 14, 2020.
-After the Plan will also be available on April 8, 2020, the Plan will be finalized and submitted to HUD for final approval.
+A copy of the Draft Plan will be available for inspection and review at DSHA's offices during normal business hours.
+Monday through Friday, at 18 The Green, Dover and each Public Housing development beginning February 15, 2021.
+The Plan will also be available on the DSHA website, www.de. statehousing.com beginning February 15, 2021.
+After the end of the comment period on April 6, 2021, the Pfan will be finalized and submitted to HUD for final approval.